UW-CLEAR-Center/LireNLPSystem-1/README.md

 ## Apply Weights

-The purpose of this section is to apply our weights to your feature matrix and classify each report.
+The purpose of this section is to apply weights to your feature matrix and classify each report.

 <a name="MachineLearningNLP"></a>